DataDog/datadog-formula/README.md

 # Datadog Formula

-The Datadog SaltStack formula is used to install the Datadog Agent and the Agent based integrations (checks).
+The Datadog SaltStack formula is used to install the Datadog Agent and the Agent-based integrations (checks).
 For more details on SaltStack formulas, see the [Salt formulas installation and usage instructions][1].

 ## Setup
 ### Installation